wesql/wescale/README.md

 While databases have evolved to include complex and common application requirements like transactions and indexing, modern applications have a growing set of shared needs that aren’t suitable or haven’t yet been integrated into the database layer.
-This gap has led to the rise of various database middleware solutions such as client-side connection pools, SQL retry libraries, online DDL tools like gh-ost and pt-online-schema-change, and more.
+This gap has led to the rise of various database middleware solutions such as client-side connection pools, SQL retry libraries, online DDL tools, and more.
 <br/>
 As a database proxy, WeScale serves as a crucial bridge between the application layer and the database layer.
 It leans towards the application side, offering features specifically designed to simplify the developer experience.
 These include:
-- Server Side Connection Management: Efficiently manages database connections to prevent issues like max_connections limits.
+- **Server Side Connection Management**: Efficiently manages database connections to prevent issues like max_connections limits.
-- Read-Write Splitting: Automatically routes read queries to replicas and write queries to the primary node.
+- **Read-Write Splitting**: Automatically routes read queries to replicas and write queries to the primary node.
-- Read-After-Write Consistency: Ensures that data written to the primary node is immediately available on replicas for subsequent reads.
+- **Read-After-Write Consistency**: Ensures that data written to the primary node is immediately available on replicas for subsequent reads.
-- Load Balancing: Distributes queries intelligently across replicas to optimize performance.
+- **Load Balancing**: Distributes queries intelligently across replicas to optimize performance.
-- Transparent Failover: Automatically handles database failovers while keeping application connections intact.
+- **Transparent Failover**: Automatically handles database failovers while keeping application connections intact.
 - DeclartiveDDL & OnlineDDL: Simplifies schema changes by allowing developers to define schema changes declaratively and apply them online.
 - Branch: Enables developers to create a branch of the database for testing and development purposes.
 - Transaction Chopping: Splits large transactions into smaller chunks to prevent long-running transactions from blocking other queries.